 3. Work in Shifts

-Another way to adapt your office space to be COVID-19 safe is to create teams of workers that come in during different shifts.
+Another way to adapt your office space to be safer during cold and flu season is to create teams of workers that come in during different shifts.
 For example, half of all employees might work from home for two weeks, while the other half goes into the office.
 After the two weeks is up, the “teams” switch off.
 Although this safety tactic requires more planning, communication channels, and adequate management, it potentially reduces the chances of virus communication among employees and their families.

 4. Make a Plan in Case of Contamination

-Another significant component of COVID-19 safety precautions is contact tracing.
+Another significant component of current public health and safety precautions is contact tracing.
 Contact tracing is a tactic used to slow the spread of communicable diseases and ensures that anyone who comes in contact with your office space can be notified if an outbreak or potential contamination occurs in your company.
 Employ contact tracing efforts, especially if you have frequent visitors or clients entering your location.
 Take note of all the unique visitors to your office just in case.

 Offices should also encourage employees to stay home and monitor their symptoms if they feel sick or have possibly contacted a contaminated individual.
 Establish open communication lines with employees, so they are comfortable reaching out to upper management if they feel symptoms of the virus coming on.
 Allow employees to self-isolate or quarantine for two weeks if necessary.
 Implement procedures for workers to re-enter the workplace after self-isolation as well.

 One of the most coveted contraptions to come onto the market in recent months is sneeze guards.
 Made out of acrylic plexiglass and placed between desks and workspaces or at a reception area, sneeze guards are a fantastic way to keep your employees’ minds at ease during the colder months when communicable diseases are on the rise.
 There are even options available specifically for offices to fit cubicles with plexiglass extenders.
 Sneeze guards have a broad range of uses in other industries, including:

 - Retail stores